-The Minnesota Department of Health (MDH) reported 589 newly confirmed COVID-19 cases Thursday, bringing the total number of Minnesotans who have tested positive for the virus since the pandemic began to 40,163.
+The total number of Minnesotans who have tested positive for the virus since the pandemic began is now 489,116, with 24,349 of those as antigen test results.

 The Minnesota Department of Health has said repeatedly that the number of lab-confirmed cases is only the "tip of the iceberg" when it comes to the true number of COVID-19 cases in the state.

 The state of Minnesota has set up a data portal at mn.gov/covid19.

 The first case in Minnesota was confirmed on March 6, 2020.

 Wisconsin's Department of Health Services (WDHS) reported 206 new cases Saturday, bringing the total number of cases since the pandemic began to 566,364.

 Health officials reported one new death on Saturday as the total number of fatalities rose to 6,478, approximately 1.1% of those who are infected with the virus.

 On Thursday, Feb.
 4, Wisconsin's Republican-controlled Legislature repealed Democratic Gov. Tony Evers' statewide mask mandate.
 Shortly after, Gov. Evers reinstated the mask mandate order.